UBC-FRESH/nemora/notes/candidate-import-from-ForestFit-features.md

   to binned frequencies (including correction terms for lower/upper bounds, covariance estimation, and a battery of GOF statistics).
-- **Port plan:** integrate the grouped-data EM implementations for Weibull, Generalised Exponential, Birnbaum–Saunders, etc., as optional back-ends inside `nemora.distfit.fit_inventory`.
+- **Port plan:** integrate the grouped-data EM implementations for Weibull, Generalised Exponential, Birnbaum–Saunders, etc., as optional back-ends inside `nemora.fit.fit_inventory`.
 We can encapsulate the math in dedicated strategy objects so HPS tallies (which are naturally grouped) benefit from the improved estimators.
 - **Rationale:** improves parameter stability when only stand tables—not raw tree lists—are